SenseNet/sncom-resources/_posts/2017-10-11-CI-Tools-We-Use.md

 ### Before you dive in

-We use GitHub nowdays and we work with pull requests.
+We use GitHub nowadays and we work with pull requests.
 These pull requests are playing a key role in the terms of CI tooling, most of the tools are working with [pull request status checks](https://developer.github.com/v3/repos/statuses/).
 This means when you create a pull request, the tools will check if the branch is up to date, it can be built, the tests are OK, etc...

 ### Front-end and Node.JS tools